top of page

 But they offer free pregnancy tests and I need one.

 You may be looking for pregnancy verification to apply for state funding for your abortion.
-YOU DO NOT need to do this.
+You DO NOT need to do this.
 Abortion providers will give you a free pregnancy test at your appointment.
 You will not have to pay for it.

 How can I tell a crisis pregnancy center from a medical clinic?